Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 When evaluating platforms, consider how deeply billing needs to integrate with your application and existing systems.

-Key questions to ask:
+Below are the key questions to ask:

 Does the platform support real-time usage tracking, or does it calculate totals only at invoice time?